kendalled/gear-law/content/mike.md

 ### Areas of expertise ###

 Mike’s main areas of practice are Personal Injury, Family Law, and Criminal Defense.
-Mikes driving force behind his passion for law was witnessing the grueling process of several of his siblings suffering catastrophic injuries caused by the negligence of others.
+Mike's driving force behind his passion for law was witnessing the grueling process of several of his siblings suffering catastrophic injuries caused by the negligence of others.

 ### Summary ###